data-science-with-r/data-visualization-transformation-project/README.md

 - Copy the HTTPS
 - Open a new project in RStudio
 - Click version control and then Git
-- Paste the copied HTTP in the Repository URL box.
+- Paste the copied HTTPS in the Repository URL box.
 - Name the project directory
 - Browse and select where this project will be saved
 - Click create project!